micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-He said to them, Because of the littleness of your faith [that is, your lack of [^h]firmly relying trust].
-For truly I say to you, if you have faith [[^i]that is living] like a grain of mustard seed, you can say to this mountain, Move from here to yonder place, and it will move; and nothing will be impossible to you.
+He said to them, Because of the littleness of your faith [that is, your lack of firmly relying trust].
+For truly I say to you, if you have faith [that is living] like a grain of mustard seed, you can say to this mountain, Move from here to yonder place, and it will move; and nothing will be impossible to you.